General Information On Coronavirus (COVID-19)

 - Read the full Welsh Government guidance on face coverings

-Vaccines against pneumonia do not provide protection against coronavirus, but they are still highly recommended to protect your health from other respiratory illnesses.
+Vaccines against other respiratory illnesses such as influenza and pneumonia do not provide protection against covid-19 but are still recommended to ensure that you are protected from these illnesses.

 You should keep up with and follow all the latest travel advice provided by Public Health England.